DoubleHo05/Convenience-Store/README.md

 ---
-## Bring the project to Kubernetes
+## Bring the project to Kubernetes with Airflow
 We can also run the project with a Kubernetes cluster running in containers with k3d.

 ### Prerequisites